Comparing Inuvo (INUV) and Its Peers

 |2.38

-As a group, “Advertising” companies have a potential upside of 84.56%.
-Given Inuvo’s competitors higher probable upside, analysts clearly believe Inuvo has less favorable growth aspects than its competitors.
+As a group, “Advertising” companies have a potential upside of 91.50%.
+Given Inuvo’s competitors higher possible upside, analysts plainly believe Inuvo has less favorable growth aspects than its competitors.

 |Inuvo